 Gary Blackard, the new President and CEO of Adult & Teen Challenge, welcomed 44 new directors to Springfield, Missouri the week of March 17th for four days of in-depth training.
 There were 10 different Key Areas of Responsibility (KAR) including: Personal Formation, Vision, Fiscal Stewardship, Organizational Development, Communications, Human Resources, Social Enterprise, Fundraising, Outreach, and Program.
-Dan Prater from BKD, Matt Huffman from Evangel University, Michael Buttacy Ozarks Teen Challenge, Jack Smart from Rural Compassion, and Jim & Vicky Gross of Creative Evangelism joined the Adult & Teen Challenge staff in presenting sessions for the various KARs.
+Dan Prater from BKD, Matt Huffman from Evangel University, Michael Buttacy Ozarks Teen Challenge, and Jack Smart from Rural Compassion joined the Adult & Teen Challenge staff in presenting sessions for the various KARs.

 After a busy week, the participants were eager to return to their centers to start implementing the new ideas on a variety of subjects from budgeting to the curriculum the students are using.